Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Introduction

-All the results above can be stated without the Hodge filtration.
-However, the existence of the Hodge filtration and its compatibility with the Kashiwara-Malgrange filtration is essential in the proof of the theorems.
-By keeping track the Hodge filtration and the strictness properties that we obtain, we can also get some explicit formulae for the associated graded modules: Corollary \ref{C:direct image gr}, Corollary \ref{C:dual gr}, which can be very useful in some geometric applications.
+The existence of the Hodge filtration and its compatibility with the Kashiwara-Malgrange filtration is essential to prove the theorems.
+By keeping track of the Hodge filtration and the strictness properties that we obtain, we can also get some explicit formulae for the associated graded modules (\cite[2.1]{Sa88}): Corollary \ref{C:direct image gr}, Corollary \ref{C:dual gr}, which can be very useful in some geometric applications, as in \cite{W17b}.

 We first fix the notations in Section 2, 3, 4.
-They will be stated in the general setting of log-$\mathscr{D}$-modules.
+They will be stated in the general setting of filtered (log-)$\mathscr{D}$-modules.
 In Section 5, we prove the comparison theorem.
-The theorems about the direct image functor and dual functor will be proved in Section 6 and 7 respectively.
+The theorems about the direct image functor and duality functor will be proved in Section 6 and 7, respectively.

-We will consider right (log-)$\mathscr{D}$-modules in this paper if not otherwise specified, since the direct image functor is easier to be explicitly written down in the right module setting.
-The Mixed Hodge Modules that we are discussing here are all assumed to be algebraic.
-In particular, they are extendable \cite[\S 4]{Sa90}.
-We use strict right $\widetilde{\mathscr{D}}$-module to represent a Mixed Hodge Module, forgetting the weight filtration.
-All algebraic varieties that we work with in this paper are smooth and over the complex number field $\mathbb{C}$.

 \begin{ack} The author would like to express his gratitude to his adviser Christopher Hacon for suggesting this topic and useful discussions.
-The author thanks Linquan Ma, Christian Schnell, Lei Wu and Ziwen Zhu for answering his questions.
+The author thanks Linquan Ma, Christian Schnell, Lei Wu and Ziwen Zhu for answering his questions, and an anonymous referee that suggests a method, which is showing here, that simplifies the proof of Lemma \ref{L:vanishing by torsion freeness}.

 During the preparation of this paper, the author was partially supported by DMS-1300750 and a grant from the Simons Foundation, Award Number 256202. \end{ack}